-Coffee exporter Virmax introduced us to Orgánica about eight years ago, at which point the coffee-growing association was still establishing itself as a viable organization and only able to produce small amounts of coffee.
-Most of Colombia’s certified organic coffee from small producers comes out of Cauca and the growers of Orgánica had all belonged to larger, regional cooperatives before joining Orgánica in hopes of finding recognition for their high-quality product and more accountability from the organization.
-Nelson and Liliana, both of whom have backgrounds in organizing, galvanized a handful of growers to sell coffee to Virmax for the first time in 2005, and over the next few years membership and overall production grew steadily.
+Coffee exporter Caravela introduced us to the Orgánica Cooperative that produces La Golondrina almost a decade ago.
+At that time the coffee-growing association was still establishing itself as a viable organization and only able to produce small amounts of coffee.
+The members of Orgánica had all belonged to larger, regional cooperatives before forming Orgánica in hopes of finding recognition for their high-quality product and more accountability from the organization.
+Nelson Melo and his wife, Liliana Pabón, both of whom have backgrounds in organizing, galvanized a handful of growers to sell coffee to Caravela for the first time in 2005.
+Over the next few years, membership and overall production grew steadily.

-Colombia's tiny, family-run farms have traditionally sold their produce to exporters for mass-market blending and homogenization, causing many of the country's most exquisite coffees to get lost in the mix.
-Our unique La Golondrina project, however, partners directly with Cauca’s most talented, dedicated farmers to source only the best lots of each harvest, creating the most sublime Colombian coffee experience there is.
+In the past, Colombia's tiny, family-run farms have sold their produce to exporters for mass-market blending and homogenization, causing many of the country's most-exquisite coffees to get lost in the mix.
+Our partnership with the growers of La Golondrina creates stable pricing and works with our exporting partners, as well, to identify, isolate, and pay premiums for the best lots.

-The colonial, white-washed city of Popayán is located in the southwestern Colombian region of Cauca, which even now is, unfortunately, probably still better-known for drugs and violence than for its impressive altitudes and extraordinary coffees.
-The farms of Orgánica's members lie in clusters around the villages of Timbio and Piendamó, to the north of Popayán, and they range in size from one hectare to more than 20 hectares.
+The colonial, white-washed city of Popayán is located in the southwestern Colombian region of Cauca, The farms of Orgánica's members lie in clusters around the villages of Timbio and Piendamó, to the north of Popayán, and they range in size from one hectare to more than 20 hectares.